•Rev. J. H. Zivley

 An early day Llano street scene facing south-east down Main street

-Right: An early day Llano picture showing our early member's establishment, W. McInnis Furniture, far right. the building, far left, with covered walk is at this time, vacant.
+Right: An early day Llano picture showing our early member's establishment, W. McInnis Furniture, far right. the building, far left, with covered walk houses an Italian Restaurant at this time.It is known as the Haynie Building.
 The upper floor was once Llano Hospital.
 Bridge Street was renamed Ford Street..

 FIRST PRESBYTERIAN CHURCH